A complete guide to choosing and using credit cards

 - Pay your bills on time.
 It’s not just about avoiding late fees and interest charges.
 A good record of paying what you owe makes you look more responsible in the eyes of a lender.

 - Keep your credit utilization on the low side.
 Think of credit utilization as the relationship between two numbers: the amount of credit you have available and how much of it you’re using.
 Try to keep the second number at 30% or less of the first, since good credit utilization shows lenders that you know how to avoid getting over-extended.

 If you start improving a subpar credit score today, you could increase your chances of qualifying for a top credit card substantially.

 Does applying for a credit card hurt your credit score?

-A credit card application has a negative (but temporary and relatively small) effect on your credit score.
+A credit card application could have a negative (but temporary and relatively small) effect on your credit score.
 Getting approved for a credit card or other type of credit account requires some scrutiny of your track record as a borrower.
 The process can involve two types of credit checks:

 - A “hard” inquiry, when the lender pulls your credit report to make a decision about whether to lend to you.